Originally published in TAMPA Magazine’s December/January 2017 edition.

 Photographer: Carlton Ward, Jr. | Writer: Derek Herscovici | Designer: Jillian Baco

-It recalls the grit and tenacity of laboring cowboys who came generations before them, from which the nickname is derived.
+It recalls the grit and tenacity of laboring cowboys who came generations before them, from which the nickname, Florida Cracker, is derived.
 Many associate the cowboy with the Wild West, but few know that these bullwhip-toting ancestors shaped the landscape, history and economy that make Florida what it is today – and we’re proud to share the story of the term’s roots.